 Funding Circle’s PPP Loan application is a hybrid between a do-it-yourself online system and a directly managed application.
 You’ll start the process by filling out basic information through their new PPP loan portal, which will then be handed off to a Funding Circle account manager who will reach out to you to help complete your application and any necessary supplementary documents.
 Being handled by an actual person is a nice touch, but depending on how many account managers are available, this may slow down the application process.
 Additionally, Funding Circle is working with multiple funding partners to process the loans, which may mean you’ll be transferred to one of them if deemed necessary.

-Divvy’s application went live on April 6 in conjunction with their banking partner, Cross Bank.
+Divvy is now accepting applications to help you pre-apply with their banking partner, Cross Bank.
 If you have a Divvy account, your account manager will work directly with you on starting your application, determining the amount you qualify for, and getting the necessary documentation in order.
 If you’re not a Divvy customer, they still help you submit an application to Cross Bank, just without all the extra assistance along the way.
 If you’re looking for help in submitting for a PPP loan and are already utilizing Divvy, this may be a great option for you.

 Lendio’s PPP application is available to those that do and do not have an account.
 If you have an account, all of the basic information and most of the business and financial information will be auto-filled.
 If you don’t have an account, you’ll have to add all of that information in yourself, and in both cases, you will need to upload additional documents to support your application.
-While the process is simple, keep in mind that those with Lendio accounts may take precedent over non-account holders during the approval process.
+While the process is simple, keep in mind that those with Lendio accounts may take precedence over non-account holders during the approval process.

 Small Banks and Credit Unions